Dark energy: Quintessence

-Some special cases of quintessence are phantom energy, in which the energy density of quintessence actually increases with time, and k-essence (short for kinetic quintessence) which has a non-standard form of kinetic energy such as a negative kinetic energy.
-They can have unusual properties: phantom energy, for example, can cause a Big Rip.
+Some special cases of quintessence are phantom dark energy, in which the energy density of quintessence actually increases with time, and k-essence (short for kinetic quintessence) which has a non-standard form of kinetic energy such as a negative kinetic energy.
+They can have unusual properties: phantom dark energy, for example, can cause a Big Rip.

 A group of researchers argued in 2021 that observations of the Hubble tension may imply that only quintessence models with a nonzero coupling constant are viable.

 Interacting dark energy

 This class of theories attempts to come up with an all-encompassing theory of both dark matter and dark energy as a single phenomenon that modifies the laws of gravity at various scales.
 This could, for example, treat dark energy and dark matter as different facets of the same unknown substance, or postulate that cold dark matter decays into dark energy.
 Another class of theories that unifies dark matter and dark energy are suggested to be covariant theories of modified gravities.
-These theories alter the dynamics of the spacetime such that the modified dynamics stems to what have been assigned to the presence of dark energy and dark matter.
+These theories alter the dynamics of spacetime such that the modified dynamics stems to what have been assigned to the presence of dark energy and dark matter.
 Dark energy could in principle interact not only with the rest of the dark sector, but also with ordinary matter.
 However, cosmology alone is not sufficient to effectively constrain the strength of the coupling between dark energy and baryons, so that other indirect techniques or laboratory searches have to be adopted.
-A recent proposal speculates that the currently unexplained excess observed in the XENON1T detector in Italy may have been caused by a chameleon model of dark energy.
-In July 2022 a new analysis by XENONnT discarded the excess.
+It was briefly theorized in the early 2020s that excess observed in the XENON1T detector in Italy may have been caused by a chameleon model of dark energy, but further experiments disproved this possibility.

 Variable dark energy models

 The density of dark energy might have varied in time during the history of the universe.
 Modern observational data allows us to estimate the present density of dark energy.
-Using baryon acoustic oscillations, it is possible to investigate the effect of dark energy in the history of the Universe, and constrain parameters of the equation of state of dark energy.
+Using baryon acoustic oscillations, it is possible to investigate the effect of dark energy in the history of the universe, and constrain parameters of the equation of state of dark energy.
 To that end, several models have been proposed.
 One of the most popular models is the Chevallier–Polarski–Linder model (CPL).
-Some other common models are, (Barboza & Alcaniz.
-2008), (Jassal et al. 2005), (Wetterich.
-2004), (Oztas et al. 2018).
+Some other common models are Barboza & Alcaniz (2008), Jassal et al. (2005), Wetterich.
+(2004), and Oztas et al. (2018).

+There is some observational evidence that dark energy is indeed decreasing with time.
+Data from the Dark Energy Spectroscopic Instrument (DESI), tracking the size of baryon acoustic oscillations over the universe's expansion history, suggests that the amount of dark energy is 10% lower than it was 4.5 billion years ago.
+However, there is not yet sufficient data to rule out dark energy being the cosmological constant.